brickviking/minecrafty/README.md

 -   Linux running in graphical (Xorg) mode with 3-D acceleration.
 Minecraft won’t work otherwise.

--   Any version of Linux with bash 4 (FreeBSD may work, but only if you have bash 4 installed.)
-This has NOT been tested with cygwin, as Windows has its own launcher.
+-   Any 64-bit version of Linux with bash 4 (FreeBSD may work, but only if you have bash 4 installed.)
+Minecraft will also work on 32-bit versions up to 1.12.2, but not from 1.13 onwards as lwjgl has dropped all 32-bit support back in 2016.
+This script has NOT been tested with cygwin, as Windows has its own launcher.

 -   xrandr (available in most Linuxes.)